 Please begin the registration process by clicking the Register a Student link at the top right-hand side of this page, and filling in the online form.
 Then take the required documents to your local Catholic school at your earliest convenience to complete the registration.
 Parents and guardians of non-Catholic children who wish to register their child at one of our Catholic elementary schools are invited to contact their designated home school and make an appointment to register their child for school.

-We encourage you to explore all that Niagara Catholic has to offer your child, and look forward to welcoming your child to the Niagara Catholic family as together we live our motto, Nurturing Souls and Building Minds.
+We are guided by our Mission, Vision, and Values in all that we do.
+We encourage you to explore all that Niagara Catholic has to offer your child, and look forward to welcoming your family to the Niagara Catholic family.